 Though these continuity arguments are rather simple, the author believes that the results described above are quite useful.
-To illustrate their utility, we (easily) deduce a certain generalization of Theorem 2.2.1 of \cite{asok}.
-So, we extend this theorem (in Proposition \ref{pasok}) to the case of an arbitrary non-orderable perfect base field (and to a not necessarily proper $X/k$).
-Besides (for the sake of generality; in this proposition as well as in the central results of this paper) we actually consider the $\lam$-linear versions of the statements described above, where $\lam$ is an arbitrary (unital commutative) coefficient subring of $\q$.
-For a smooth proper $X$ this corresponds to studying the conditions ensuring that $X$ contains a $0$-cycle whose degree is invertible in $\lam$ and that the kernel of the degree homomorphism $\operatorname{Chow}_{0}(X_L)\to \z$ is killed by $-\otimes_\z \lam$ for any field extension $L/k$ (see Remark \ref{rasok}(2)); so, the case $\lam\neq \z$ may be quite interesting (also).
-Under the condition that $p$ is invertible in $\lam$ whenever it is positive, this equivalence result may be vastly generalised (using the results of \cite{bscwh} and {\it Chow-weight homology}); see Remark \ref{rasok}(3).
+To illustrate their utility, we (easily) deduce a certain generalization of Theorem 2.2.1 of \cite{asok}.\footnote{The formulations of ibid. along with that of \cite{bachcons} indicate that that the "continuity" arguments applied in this paper are new to a significant part of specialists in the motivic homotopy theory.} So, we extend this theorem (in Proposition \ref{pasok}) to the case of an arbitrary non-orderable perfect base field (and to a not necessarily proper $X/k$).
+Moreover, (for the sake of generality; in this proposition as well as in the central results of this paper) we actually consider the $\lam$-linear versions of the statements described above, where $\lam$ is an arbitrary (unital) coefficient subring of $\q$.
+For a smooth proper $X$ this corresponds to studying the conditions ensuring that $X$ contains a $0$-cycle whose degree is invertible in $\lam$ and that the kernel of the degree homomorphism $\operatorname{Chow}_{0}(X_L)\to \z$ is killed by $-\otimes_\z \lam$ for any field extension $L/k$ (see Remark \ref{rasok}(2)); so, the case $\lam\neq \z$ may be quite interesting as well.

 This $\lam$-linear setting has some more advantages.
-In particular, we describe an argument deducing our central Theorem \ref{tbach}(i) from the "slice-convergence" results of \cite{levconv} (avoiding the usage of \cite{bachcons}); yet for this argument we have to assume that the characteristic $p$ of $k$ is invertible in $\lam$ whenever it is positive.
-The basic idea of both versions of the proof is that "compact" statements can often be reduced to the case of a "small" base field (using the continuity of $\shlamc(-)$ in the sense described in \S\ref{snotata}); this allows to deduce them from the (already known) "slice-convergence" properties of objects of certain subcategories of $\shtlam(k)$ larger than $\shlamc(k)$; cf. Remark \ref{rcompy}(1) below.
+In particular, we describe an argument deducing our central Theorem \ref{tbach}(i) from the "slice-convergence" results of \cite{levconv} (avoiding the usage of the more complicated results of \cite{bachcons}); yet for this argument we have to assume that the characteristic $p$ of $k$ is invertible in $\lam$ whenever it is positive.
+However, it appears that the most interesting cases are $\lam=\z$ and $\lam=\zop$ (for $p>0$).